Material Safety Data Sheet: 2-Bromopropane

 Boiling Point: 59–60°C

-Solubility: Slightly soluble in water, miscible with most organic solvents
+Solubility: Slightly soluble in water, soluble in most organic solvents

 Stability and Reactivity